Skip to Content

 Pomeranian Breeding Requirements

-Take out subscriptions to various dog magazines including the Kennel Club magazine.
-Improve your knowledge by reading everything you can about breeding your dog and also all dogs in general.
+Take out subscriptions to various dog magazines, including the Kennel Club magazine.
+Improve your knowledge by reading everything you can about breeding your dog and all dogs.

-Every Kennel Club recognized breed will have a written description of perfection.
+Every Kennel Club-recognized breed will have a written description of perfection.
 This covers his look, how he moves, and how he acts.
-A serious breeder compares his own dog to the standard and that helps him to decide whether to breed or not.
+A serious breeder compares his dog to the standard, which helps him decide whether to breed.

-This may take years and you might discover that, although your dog is a great pet, he may not be ideal breeding stock.
+This may take years, and you might discover that, although your dog is a great pet, he may not be the ideal breeding stock.
 Many Pomeranian puppy breeders have faced this same realization.

-Before considering whether to breed or not, visit local shelters to see just what happens to dogs that started out as possible breeding dogs and pets with owners who thought it would be “great fun” to have a litter.
+Before considering whether to breed, visit local shelters to see what happens to dogs that started as possible breeding dogs and pets with owners who thought it would be “great fun” to have a litter.

 Pomeranian Breeding Facts